radiantearth/stac-spec/api-spec/extensions/transaction/README.md

 The core API doesn't support adding, editing, or removing items.
 The transaction API extension supports the creation, editing, and deleting of items through POST, PUT, PATCH, and DELETE requests.

+Transactions support optomistic locking through use of the ETag header.

 ## Methods

 | Path                                                  | Content-Type Header | Description |